Life in Chicago

 Nestled in the heart of Museum Campus South, Hyde Park is home to some of the best South side arts and cultural institutions, as well as many ethnic restaurants, family parks, bookstores, coffee shops, and more.

 As Internal Medicine Residents, we support each other and form lifelong friendships through the program.
-There is always an event or a low-key social activity for us to enjoy each other's company.
-Check in with our MedChiefs to see what's been happening lately.
+There is always an event or a low-key social activity for us to enjoy each other\’s company.
+Check in with our MedChiefs to see what\’s been happening lately.

 Chicago has more than 60 fascinating museums, 77 unique neighborhoods, and thousands of acclaimed restaurants, bars, and breweries.
 Whatever it is you’re looking for, you’ll find there’s no other place like Chicago.
+Here\’s just a taste of what Chicago has to offer:

 Endless green space to enjoy